 - Optional: Slackline-Association / Federation

-If you want, then share this video and tag a friend who should also participate, so that you can rig and rage together!
+If you want, then share this video and challenge a friend who should also participate.

 Your video is your property.
 We will not use any of your content on our channels unless you give us written permission to do that.